You are here

 The first views of the surface came from four Soviet landers, each of which survived for only a few minutes before succumbing to the heat and pressure.
 The images showed flat, angular rocks around the landers, but not much else.

 The best view of Venus came from the Magellan spacecraft, which entered orbit around Venus in 1990.
 Its cloud-penetrating radar mapped 98 percent of the planet's surface.
 Magellan discovered mountains on Venus that are taller than any on Earth, as well as a valley that is the longest and deepest in the solar system.
 Thousands of volcanoes dot the Venusian surface.
-Magellan provided hints that some of them may still be active, and later orbiters discovered evidence of active eruptions.
-Magellan's observations suggest that the planet's entire surface was repaved by global volcanic eruptions about 500 million years ago.
+Magellan provided hints that some of them may still be active, and later orbiters discovered additional evidence of active eruptions.
+Magellan's observations suggest that the planet's entire surface has been repaved by massive volcanic eruptions, although the timing is uncertain.
+Some planetary scientists suggest it happened quickly, in just tens of millions of years.
+More recently, though, others have suggested the repaving could have played out over hundreds of millions of years or longer.

 Almost all of the impact craters detected on Venus are large.
 The surface lacks smaller craters because small meteoroids burn up in the planet's thick atmosphere before they hit the ground.